 CHOP Newborn Care at Holy Redeemer Hospital, Meadowbrook, PA, provides board-certified doctors who care for premature and sick babies in the Neonatal Intensive Care Unit at the hospital.
-It's part of an ongoing partnership between The Children's Hospital of Philadelphia and local hospitals to provide expert care, close to home.
+It's part of an ongoing alliance between The Children's Hospital of Philadelphia and local hospitals to provide expert care, close to home.

 In April 2010, Holy Redeemer Hospital opened its new 15‐bed neonatal intensive care unit (NICU) as part of a three‐phase investment in maternity and newborn care for the families of its community.
 In addition to the NICU, Holy Redeemer has seven maternity triage beds and six additional post partum beds.